What is Antero Midstream Corporation's (AM) Stock Real Technical Picture?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.50 percent of Antero Midstream Corporation shares are owned by insiders, and 53.30 percent are held by financial institutions.
-Krueger Brendan E., the See Remarks at Antero Midstream Corporation (AM) has bought 11,000 shares of firm on Aug 26 at a price of $9.30 against the total amount of $0.1 million.
-In another inside trade, Krueger Brendan E., See Remarks of Antero Midstream Corporation (NYSE:AM) bought 4,000 shares of the firm on Aug 25 for a total worth of $37600.0 at a price of $9.40.
-An inside trade which took place on Nov 24, See Remarks of Antero Midstream Corporation Pearce Sheri sold 1,326 shares of firm against total price of $9636.0 at the cost of $7.27 per share.
+Currently, 0.50 percent of Antero Midstream Corporation shares are owned by insiders, and 54.70 percent are held by financial institutions.
+KLIMLEY BROOKS J, the Director at Antero Midstream Corporation (AM) has sold 7,500 shares of firm on Nov 18 at a price of $10.49 against the total amount of $78679.0.
+In another inside trade, Krueger Brendan E., See Remarks of Antero Midstream Corporation (NYSE:AM) bought 11,000 shares of the firm on Aug 26 for a total worth of $0.1 million at a price of $9.30.
+An inside trade which took place on Aug 25, See Remarks of Antero Midstream Corporation Krueger Brendan E. bought 4,000 shares of firm against total price of $37600.0 at the cost of $9.40 per share.